Neighborhoods · Parkland · All Parkland subdivisions

 ~2,200 – 2,500 sq ft · 3–4 bedrooms

 The door into Parkland Place — and into 33076 — at the most accessible price point in the community.
-Smaller footprint, possibly the original kitchen or a bath still to update, but same gate, same schools, same zip.
+Smaller footprint, possibly the original kitchen or a bath still to update, but same gate, same zip.
 For a buyer who wants boutique-scale gated Parkland without the $1M+ commitment, this is it.

 The Setting: Gated, Intimate, and Surrounded by 33076's Best